Pittsburgh Freethought Community

 Wednesday, May 22, 2024, 7:00 – 8:30 pm

-Common Sense is a 47-page pamphlet written by Thomas Paine.
-Writing in clear and persuasive prose, Paine presents moral and political arguments to encourage common people in the Colonies to fight for independence from Great Britain and establishment of an egalitarian government.
+Common Sense is a 47-page pamphlet written by Thomas Paine, where he presents moral and political arguments to encourage common people in the American Colonies to fight for independence and establishment of an egalitarian government.
 It was first published anonymously in January 1776 at the beginning of the American Revolution and became an immediate sensation.
+Thomas Paine was a deist and a strong supporter of the separation of religion and government.

 Gary Berton is a leading Thomas Paine scholar and President of the Thomas Paine National Historical Association.
 He will be presenting a brief biography of Thomas Paine before leading book club discussion of Common Sense.
 Afterwards, other Thomas Paine works and impact will be presented.
 Ample time for discussion and Q&A is planned.
+Gary has selected five passages from Common Sense for particular discussion.

 We hope you will join us for this discussion.
 You are also welcomed if you have not read the book, but please take a look at one or more of these resources.